 Cranial nerve 3 (oculomotor nerve) appears ventrally between the two cerebral peduncles in the interpeduncular fossa.
 Cranial ...
 The corticobulbar and corticospinal fibers are found in the middle third of the cerebral peduncle.
 The corticospinal tract ...

 Ginsberg LE, Pruett SW, Chen MY, Elster AD (February 1994).
 "Skull-base foramina of the middle cranial fossa: reassessment of ...
 When present, it opens below near the scaphoid fossa.
-Vesalius was the first to describe and illustrate this foramen, and it ...
+Vesalius was the first to describe and illustrate this foramen, and is ...

-Following which, it enters the anterior cranial fossa where it bifurcates into a meningeal branch and nasal branch.
-The nasal ...
-It then travels through the anterior ethmoidal canal and gives branches which supply the frontal sinus and anterior and middle ... branches to ethmoid air cells and frontal sinus meningeal branch (supplies some dura mater of anterior cranial fossa, has been ...
+Following which, it enters the anterior cranial fossa where it bifurcates into a meningeal branch and nasal branch.[citation ...
+It then travels through the anterior ethmoidal canal and gives branches which supply the frontal sinus and anterior and middle ... supplies some dura mater of anterior cranial fossa, has been called the anterior falx/falcine artery) nasal branches (travel ...

 The tumor destroys the mastoid air spaces and extends into the middle ear and/or posterior cranial fossa.
 The microscopic ... middle ear adenoma, paraganglioma, choroid plexus papilloma, middle ear adenocarcinoma, and ceruminous adenoma.
 Wide excision ...